joaolucasdesouzasilva/IFSPproject/README.md

   <img src="https://github.com/joaolucasdesouzasilva/IFSPproject/assets/73505430/ca9758ec-210d-4adc-9d6b-8b5951f28b46" width="800">
 </p>

-Figure 2 - Example of typical PV Inverter.
+Figure 2 - Example of a typical PV Inverter.

 Key points highlighting the necessity of this study also include:
 - **Prevention of Premature Failures**: High temperatures can lead to physical damage in components, significantly reducing the lifespan of photovoltaic inverters.